 ROBERT “MAX” MAXWELL

-Robert “Max” Maxwell is a member of Community Health Center of Snohomish County’s Board of Directors and a CHC patient.
+Robert “Max” Maxwell serves on Community Health Center of Snohomish County’s Board of Directors and is a CHC patient.
 Currently, he serves in the Oregon Primary Care Association.
 “Board membership provides me with an opportunity to continue to assist in the mission of the community health care system in the Northwest.
 The system exists to provide health care for underserved individuals regardless of ability to pay.”

 SANDRA TOUSSAINT, MPA, CCRP